astonish-g/notes-wiki/src/site/notes/Curve Array - Magiccurve plug-in.md

 	- **Magic Curve > Smooth**

 This will create a curve from the selected vertices, with the correct normals to place the rivet array on.

+##### Download link for free:
+You can download the plug-in from this link: https://jobweek.gumroad.com/l/curve-array-pro?layout=profile and set the price to 0 and "buy it".